Healthy Homes Assessment Flaxmere

 Flaxmere Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory to all Flaxmere and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory in all Flaxmere and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that prove the compliance with each Healthy Homes Standard that apply or will apply throughout the tenancy period of the rental property.
+• Property managers and landlords must keep records that prove compliance with the Healthy Homes Standards that apply or will be in force during the tenure of your rental home.

 Beginning 1 July 2021

-• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must adhere to the Healthy Homes Standard regardless of when the tenancy began.

-• All households let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes